 How is the study of Ayurveda different from Allopathy

-How is the study of Ayurveda different from Allopathy - Medical aspirants and in fact people in general have always been confused in the difference between Allopathy and Ayurveda.
-It is a well known fact that Ayurveda has always been an essential part of our Indian system.
-From the smallest health issue like cough and cold, to treating diseases like dengue and such, Ayurveda helps in all.
-However, an Allopathy doctor never gives prescription of an Ayurvedic medicine to any patient because legally they are not allowed to do so.
+How is the study of Ayurveda different from Allopathy - Medical aspirants and in fact people, in general, have always been confused in the difference between Allopathy and Ayurveda.
+It is a well-known fact that Ayurveda has always been an essential part of our Indian system.
+From the smallest health issue like cough and cold to treating diseases like dengue and such, Ayurveda helps in all.
+However, an Allopathy doctor never gives a prescription of Ayurvedic medicine to any patient because legally they are not allowed to do so.
 This is because they are not supposed to be advising such medications to patients which they haven't themselves studied in depth.
 The difference between Allopathy and Ayurveda is significant and much valued in the field of medicine.

 What is Ayurveda?

-The main emphasis of Ayurveda on cure/prevention of a disease along with the all round development and betterment of the human body.
+The main emphasis of Ayurveda on the cure/prevention of disease along with the all-round development and betterment of the human body.
 The fact that Ayurvedic treatment is time taking and that often results are delayed, cannot be denied.
 However, a plus point to this form of treatment is that it does not involve any side effects.

 What is Allopathy?

-Allopathy is being constantly evolved for inclusion of better proven techniques of curing ailments and it also includes forms of treatment from alternative medicine fields once they are clinically tested and proven.
+Allopathy is being constantly evolved for the inclusion of better-proven techniques of curing ailments and it also includes forms of treatment from alternative medicine fields once they are clinically tested and proven.